antoniocapelo/antoniocapelo.github.com/_posts/2015-11-26-a-taste-of-unit-testing-for-the-client-side.md

 ##Why?
 On one hand, it's important to have some concepts present when approaching a project to test, mainly if we come from a different context.

-Besides that - personally - when switching from AngularJS (which as a framework has many features that make unit testing easy) to a jQuery-based project, we came into some obstacles while begining to unit test it, so in this presentation I also tried to document it.
+Besides that - personally - when switching from AngularJS (which as a framework has many features that make unit testing easy) to a jQuery-based project, I came into some obstacles while begining to unit test it, so in this presentation I also tried to document it.

 ### So, Unit tests - they're cool, right?